AlexAsplund/alexasplund.github.io/_posts/2018-11-18-Controlling Guest access to Office365 with MS Graph and Powershell.md

 It took many hours more than expected and I will never assume something is straight forward again until next week.
 Also, this was a great learning experience for using Microsoft Graph, that seems to become a must if you want to deliver value to your organization.

+Also, after getting to know Microsoft Graph a bit more it's become easier to use raw ```Invoke-RestMethod``` commands instead of relying on ADAL or other heavier moules.

 This is also not the most secure way to do it, since a group can be created and guests can be invited during a short span of time, depending on how often script 1 runs.
 But for many, this is enough.
 I'm thinking about creating a script that removes guests from groups that don't have Guest invitation enabled, but that's for later.